 Online voting is conducted through a secure site, separate from this website.
 Residents receive ballots from their HOA with a 16-digit secure pin that serves as an individualized signature.
 If you do not receive your ballot, or need a replacement, please contact your HOA directly.

 ACC leadership transition

 This June, Community Executive Officer Neal Shearer will retire after 10 years with the ACC.
 Shearer was appointed CEO in 2018, after serving as the Community Operations Officer since 2010.
 As part of the 2020 budget process and to allow for a smooth transition, the ACC Board approved an overlap CEO succession plan, which allows a new CEO to work alongside Shearer for a period up to two months prior to his departure.
-The search for the new CEO to replace Shearer will begin in January.
+The search for the new CEO to replace Shearer is underway.